gitterbuggin/armada/README.md

 > Over-the-air updates are new and still being validated.
 You may need to reflash
 > if an update fails.

-Armada supports several release channels (only `Beta` is currently in use) and can update itself in place, with no reflash and no need to redownload games.
-Trigger an update from Steam's system settings.
-Updates are image-based with rollback, so a failed boot falls back to the previous image.
+Armada can update itself in place, with no reflash and no need to redownload games.
+Choose an update channel and trigger the update from Steam's system
+settings:

+- **Beta** is recommended for normal use.
+It receives builds after they have been through release testing.
+- **Preview** is the bleeding edge channel.
+It follows the latest commits on `main` and may contain changes that are incomplete or have received little on device testing.

 ## Known issues